Nicholas Tulp – Monlife

 Is there enough space, will greenery be removed and will the road be narrowed?

-The proposed active travel route will require the redesign of parts of the road and verge, and the acquisition of slivers of land from private landowners.
+The proposed active travel route will require the redesign of parts of the road and verge, and the acquisition of strips of land from private landowners.
 The current road width varies along this portion, the scheme will make the road a consistent width of six and a half metres, which is the current minimum width of the road.

 Where necessary, verges, hedges and field boundaries will be re-designed, along with field accesses and walls.
 The redesign includes the translocation or replacement planting of hedges and trees.
 Ensuring that the scheme brings a net benefit to biodiversity is fundamental of Monmouthshire County Council and a requirement for Welsh Government funding of the scheme.
 The scheme will be appropriately assessed for ecological constraints and opportunities as part of the active travel project.
 Monmouthshire County Council’s Green Infrastructure team will work closely with the project team to ensure that impacts are minimised and opportunities are maximised to contribute towards nature recovery.